Moving Failure Upstream for SWIFT Validation at Airwallex

 Path Customer Outcome Business Impact Decision

-Do not support SWIFT Limited corridor coverage Lost enterprise deals Not acceptable
+Do not support SWIFT Limited corridor coverage Lost enterprise deals Rejected

-Support SWIFT without validation Higher failure rate and support load Trust erosion Not acceptable
+Support SWIFT without validation Higher failure rate, higher support load Trust erosion over time Rejected

-Support SWIFT with smart validation Higher success rate with manageable ops Scalable coverage Chosen
+Support SWIFT with smart validation Higher success rate, manageable ops Scalable coverage Chosen

 Quantified Impact Model